-Applications for new service connections or for alterations in existing connections shall be made by calling 1-800-750-4000 (for RESIDENTIAL) or 1-800-565-3181 (for COMMERCIAL & INDUSTRIAL).
+Applications for new service connections or for alterations in existing connections shall be made by calling 800.750.4000 (for RESIDENTIAL) or 800.565.3181 (for COMMERCIAL & INDUSTRIAL).
 The application shall be made as far in advance as possible to assure lead time and availability of necessary materials.
 Advice will be given as to the applicable CMP rates and type of service available.
-The location for the service entrance, meter, point of attachment of the Company's service drop, as well as, Company transformers and poles, must be reviewed and approved by the Company before any wiring is installed.
-NOTE: The customer may be billed whenever wiring installed without prior Company approval results in an additional expense to the Company.
+The location for the service entrance, meter, point of attachment of the company's service drop, as well as company transformers and poles, must be reviewed and approved by the company before any wiring is installed.
+NOTE: The customer may be billed whenever wiring installed without prior company approval results in an additional expense to the company.

-Wiring should not be started, equipment purchased, nor any load added to existing services until all necessary negotiations have been completed and the Company has advised that it can supply the required service.
+Wiring should not be started, equipment purchased, nor any load added to existing services until all necessary negotiations have been completed and the company has advised that it can supply the required service.
 Customers' specifications and contracts for electric wiring and equipment should conform to these Requirements.
-Plans and specifications for industrial and commercial facilities and multiple occupancy buildings, including housing, shall be submitted in duplicate, indicating the size of the building in square feet and listing the connected load by class, such as cooking, heating, lighting, motors' (indicate largest size), etc., to the Company's local Service Center or Marketing & Sales (M&S) Department.
+Plans and specifications for industrial and commercial facilities and multiple occupancy buildings, including housing, shall be submitted in duplicate, indicating the size of the building in square-feet and listing the connected load by class, such as cooking, heating, lighting, motors' (indicate largest size), etc.